Juan Manuel Fangio: Early racing career

-In 1941, he beat Oscar Gálvez in the Grand Prix Getúlio Vargas in Brazil, which was a six-day, 3731 km public road race starting from and ending at Rio de Janeiro, going through various cities and towns all over Brazil such as São Paulo and Belo Horizonte.
+In 1941, Fangio beat Oscar Gálvez in the Grand Prix Getúlio Vargas in Brazil, which was a six-day, 3731 km public road race starting from and ending at Rio de Janeiro, going through various cities and towns all over Brazil such as São Paulo and Belo Horizonte.
 For the second time, Fangio was crowned champion of Argentine TC.
 In 1942, he took tenth place in the South Grand Prix.
 In April he won the race "Mar y Sierras", and then had to suspend activity due to World War II.
 In 1946, Fangio returned to racing with two races in Morón and Tandil driving a Ford T. In February 1947, Fangio competed at National Mechanics (MN) at the Retiro circuit, and on 1 March, he started the race for Rosario City Award.
 Subsequently, Fangio triumphed in the Double Back Window Race.

+In March 1948, Fangio participated in the Grand Prix of Rosario in a French Simca-Gordini at the 2.82 km Parque Independencia circuit in Argentina’s third largest city.
+He was up against Europe’s top Grand Prix drivers of the time, including Jean-Pierre Wimille, perhaps the best Grand Prix driver of the 1940s.
+He was also racing top Italian stars Nino Farina and Luigi Villoresi, and pre-WWII legend Achille Varzi.
+In this 50 lap race, Fangio and Wimille, also driving a Simca-Gordini battled throughout the race, and Fangio in his older Type 11 passed Wimille, who was driving a newer Type 15 for the lead.
+But Wimille eventually passed Fangio and took back the lead, and Fangio had to retire due to a broken suspension.
+Wimille won, but Fangio’s performance had left a big impression.